mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/26/day-188/">July 26, 2017</a></small></div>
-<p><strong>The Senate rejected the GOP repeal-only measure</strong>, which would have repealed major parts of the Affordable Care Act without providing a replacement.
+<p><strong>The Senate rejected the GOP repeal-only measure</strong>, which would have repealed major parts of the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> without providing a replacement.
 The vote failed 45-55.
 The last viable path for Senate Republicans is to now try their "skinny repeal," which rolls back the mandate that most people have insurance, but leaves most of Obama’s health law in place.
 Senators would then take their narrow bill into negotiations with the House. (<a href="https://www.nytimes.com/2017/07/26/us/politics/health-care-senate-vote.html">New York Times</a> / <a href="https://www.washingtonpost.com/powerpost/senate-embarks-on-new-round-of-voting-to-peel-back-affordable-care-act/2017/07/26/a7206f62-71e8-11e7-9eac-d56bd5568db8_story.html">Washington Post</a> / <a href="http://www.cnn.com/2017/07/26/politics/health-care-bill-wednesday/index.html">CNN</a>)</p>